Easter Sale - 55% OFF

 “Arterial damage can lead to a blood clot (thrombus).
 If that clot dislodges and travels to the brain, it can cause a stroke.”Clinical Safety Analysis

-⚠️ THE HIDDEN DANGER: Deep Dive into Medical Risks
+⚠️ THE HIDDEN DANGER: Massage Gun Blood Clot and Medical Risks

 According to expert physical therapist Khalid, massage guns are not inherently risk-free.
 Clinical cases have shown that improper or aggressive use can lead to life-threatening conditions: